transdigiware/blockchain/howto/ibp-v2-faq.md

 {: #ibp-v2-faq-service-discovery}
 {: faq}

+Yes, if you have the endorsement policy set to “Any”.
+However, you do have the opportunity to bind the policy directly to an organization's peers.
 The service discovery information provided by the peer supplies two pieces of information, `Layouts` and `EndorsersByGroup`.
-With these two pieces of data the SDK has the ability to send the peer(s) from different organizations that meet the endorsement policy requirements.
-The node.js SDK provides default code that uses the `Layouts` and `EndoresersByGroup`s and sends to the appropriate peers to meet the endorsement policy requirements.
-This code can be customized if the provided logic does not meet the customers needs.
+With these two pieces of data the SDK has the ability to send requests to peers in different organizations that meet the endorsement policy requirements.
+The node.js SDK provides default code that uses the `Layouts` and `EndoresersByGroup`s and sends the requests to the appropriate peers to meet the endorsement policy requirements.
+This existing logic can be customized to meet the business needs.

 ## How does pricing work on the {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}?